jpc-hpe/my_nvim_config/NOTES.md

 mini.files: leader-fm (or leader-fM) file explorer

 mini.hipatterns: configurable highlighting of patterns like TODO, FIXME, HACK, NOTE, ...
-This plugin only higlights.
+This plugin only highlights.
 The folke/todo-comment does more, but it works on "cwd" from when you start vim.
 I found the trick with keymaps but it's not perfect

 mini.icons: icons (mostly filetypes) for other plugins